 Having the opportunity to learn something new is important, but it is especially important at the initial stage of your career.
 Because of that, finding an internship or full-time job that lets you learn as much as possible, is the key to your career development.

 Praise is an important part of any life experience, but it is especially important in your career.
-Although this does not mean that the company’s sponsors should have happy hours or weekly weekly luncheon, this means that your employer gives you positive feedback and feels valuable by supporting your efforts to learn and improve.
+Although this does not mean that the company’s sponsors should have happy hours or weekly luncheon, this means that your employer gives you positive feedback and feels valuable by supporting your efforts to learn and improve and what is important in a job.

 Although most of your professional success depends on you, however, an employer can do a lot to hire you for a great result.
 These goals include setting and regular feedback, everything from training to material that is deeply important to start your career.